NicolasResusta/HumanInactivityMonitoringApp/README.md

-# Major-Project-nir36
+# Human Inactivity Monitoring App

-## GitLab purpose
+## Repo purpose

-This is the GitLab used to implement the major project work
+This is the repo used to implement the app's project work

 ## Structure